Universal Constants and Energy Integral in Self-Organized Criticality Systems: DATA ANALYSIS AND RESULTS

 \subsection{Selection of Observational Data}

 The input data used in this study covers a comprehensive data set of published occurrence frequency distributions (aka size distributions), obtained from publications that contain power law slopes of fluxes, ($\alpha_F$), and fluences or energies, ($\alpha_E$), observed and measured in astrophysical phenomena.
 The selection procedure involves searching and identifying of relevant keywords in the titles and abstracts in publications, using the NASA Astronomical Database System (ADS).
-A list of 23 astrophysical phenomena is compiled in Table 1, which span from solar distances to galactic scales.
-The fourth and sixth columns in Table 1 specify the means and standard deviations of published power law slopes, $\alpha_F$ and $\alpha_E$, listed separately for fluxes and fluences of astrophysical phenomena.
-An estimate of the number of analyzed size distributions can be obtained from the sum of the cases, which amounts to ($\sum N_F=170$) for fluxes, and ($\sum N_E=104$) for fluences or energy, as listed in Table 1 (third and fifth columns).
+A list of 23 astrophysical phenomena is compiled in Tables 1 and 2, which span from solar distances to galactic scales.
+The third and fifth columns in Table 1 specify the means and standard deviations of published power law slopes, $\alpha_F$ and $\alpha_E$, listed separately for fluxes and fluences of astrophysical phenomena.
+An estimate of the number of analyzed size distributions can be obtained from the sum of the cases, which amounts to ($\sum N_F=170$) for fluxes, and ($\sum N_E=104$) for fluences or energy, as listed in Table 1 (second and forth columns).